AirPorter

 Travel Needs May Vary, But Clear Information is Key

 Frequent flyers prioritize getting timely information to manage potential delays.
-International travelers face language barriers that impact how they navigate the airport.
-Nervous travelers struggle with the unfamiliarity and over-stimulation of the airport environment.
+International travelers face language barriers that impact how they navigate in airports.
+Anxious travelers struggle with the unfamiliarity and over-stimulation of the airport environment.
+However, all travelers valued clear and timely information for a smooth travel experience.

-While the contextual inquiry provided a good starting point for brainstorming, we needed more user insights.
-Thus, we conducted cultural probes and surveys to help us identify diverse traveler needs and pinpoint our target audience.
+While contextual inquiry provided a good starting point for brainstorming, we needed more user insights.
+Since interviewing travelers at airports wasn't feasible for us, we used cultural probes to conduct further qualitative research.

 flag